Darksynth is no longer a part of the synthwave genre. In some cases, it’s not even close.

 Other darksynth pioneers have followed similar evolutionary paths into heavier, grittier, and more abstract songwriting.
 For example, in comparison to Gost’s Non Paradisi — and especially to Possessor — the artist’s Nocturnal Shift EP from 2013 sounds surprisingly similar to centric synthwave music.
 The degree of experimentation on Nocturnal Shift that felt big in 2013 has been drastically diminished in comparison to the creations of modern darksynth artists — as well as those from Gost himself — and a wide look at the two genres in 2018 shows that songs like “Day 30” fit easily within the boundaries of synthwave music instead of darksynth.

-In this way, early and influential creations are somewhat counterintuitively no longer part of the darksynth genre.
-As the music continues to expand and form its own identity alongside synthwave, recordings from artists like Tommy ‘86, Compilerbau, and Cluster Buster increasingly fall much closer to conventional synthwave music.
 The term “darksynth,” which was once a casual descriptor for a type of synthwave music, has become a vital way of identifying a large and extreme outgrowth of the main genre.
 The identity of darksynth has become increasingly clear as prominent artists like Perturbator, Gost, and Dance with the Dead have pushed further into new creative territory and developed their innovative ideas more fully,

 The New Darksynth Aesthetic